|Northfield, New Hampshire|

 The Highlands' woes continued in 1993 when its electricity was cut off due to mounting debt.
 A diesel generator was installed to keep the area operational while the bills were paid down.

-The Highlands once again ended up on the auction block in October of 1995.
+The Highlands once again ended up on the auction block on October 11, 1995.
 Dan Enwright purchased the area for a fraction of the assessed value and was optimistic about its prospects.
 However, Enwright soon discovered the snowmaking system was non-functional, the lodge in disrepair, and the electrical system a mess.
 In addition, Enwright ran into issues in obtaining a clean title, so repair work was delayed.
 He later reflected, "If I knew on the 11th what I know today, I would have sold it in the parking lot."

 The idle base area prior to the construction of the bike park (2002)

 While the area was advertised for the 1995-96 season, there is no record of it actually opening.
-The area served as a venue for the New Hampshire Feminist Connection Music Festival in September 1996, then fell victim to vandals in the subsequent years.
+The area served as a venue for the New Hampshire Feminist Connection Music Festival in September 1996, then fell victim to vandals in subsequent years.

 Highland Mountain Bike Park